 Chili con carne types

-This Irish chili is inspired by my Irish Beef and Guinness Stew and is more akin to Michigan style chili.
-Traditional Texas chili is made with large chunks of meat rather than ground meat and no tomato product.
+The flavors in this Irish chili are inspired by my Irish Beef and Guinness Stew, which is more similar to Michigan-style chili.
+Traditional Texas chili, on the other hand, uses large chunks of meat instead of ground meat and contains no tomato products.

 A bowl of chili viewed from overhead